KayShen/kubernetes-web-mongo-sample/README.md

 ## Setup the guestbook
-Build the docker image according to guestbook/README.md
+Build the docker image according to guestbook/README.md.
+Upload the docker image to your docker registry and change k8s/guestbook.rc.yaml accordingly.

 - Create the replication controller for the guestbook:
     `kubectl create -f k8s/guestbook.rc.yaml --namespace=minefield`